ayfati01/PriceEstimater/README.md

   ```

 ## Run
-  - The program sends a receipt of the estimation to an email, you should put YOUR email, not the client's email.
-That way  you will keep a record of the estimates so you dont have to run them again.
-  - To put your email, head to tools.py in line 215 and change the string "insert your email" to your email.
   - if you are happy with the preset factors that makes the estimation, you can just run the program by typing
   ```python
   python app.py